haskell/security-advisories/README.md

 ## Processes

-Haskell Security Advisory Database is a for security vulnerabilities.
-Here are some examples:
+The Haskell Security Advisory Database is a collection of security advisories for Haskell libraries.
+Here are some examples of the kinds of issues that are documented in the database:

 - Remote Code Execution
 - Memory Corruption
 - Privilege Escalation
 - Cryptography issues
 - Various injection issues (SQL, Command, etc.)
-- Use of broken algorithms
+- Use of flawed algorithms
 - Use of obsolete libraries

 When in doubt, submit a PR.
 As a group, we will review and decide to promote the vulnerability in the Database.
-If there are issues regarding confidentiality and you would like to disclose an issue in a more private setting, please use the [Mailing List](mailto:security-advisories@haskell.org)
+If there are issues regarding confidentiality and you would like to disclose an issue in a more private setting, please use the [mailing list](mailto:security-advisories@haskell.org).
+It reaches only the members of the committee, and the archives are private.

-As a group, we will review the submission and collectively decide whether or not we'll issue an advisory.

 ## Acknowledgments